oroinc/documentation/crm/user_guide_sales_tools/magento/magento_channels.rst

 OroCRM supports out-of-the-box integration with Magento.
 Information from Magento stores, such as cart, customer and order details, can be synced into your Oro application and used for multiple sales and marketing purposes.
 It can be used to create :ref:`reports <user-guide-reports>`, set up :ref:`related workflows <user-guide-magento-entities-workflows>` or conduct various :ref:`marketing activities <user-guide-marketing>`.
 In addition, from within your Oro application, you can create carts, convert them into orders, and view information on credit memos.

+.. note:: Please be aware that synchronization between OroCRM and Magento with Magento 2 API is currently not provided out-of-the box.

 Initial Steps
 -------------